SeattleMeshnet/meshbox/buildbot/README.md

 ## Setting up a Build Slave

-Install:
+for all builders:

-`git mercurial subversion build-essential libncurses5-dev zlib1g-dev libssl-dev unzip`
+- `apt-get install -y git mercurial subversion build-essential libncurses5-dev zlib1g-dev libssl-dev unzip`
+- buildslave with `--umask=022`, so that artifacts are visible to the webserver

-for x86 and smoketest:
+for smoketest:

 - docker >= 1.3
+- cjdns, with auto-peering on docker0
 - the user that runs the buildslave needs to be in the docker group
-- host cjdns, with auto-peering on docker0
-- `sudo`
+- `apt-get install -y sudo qemu-utils`
-- allow in /etc/sudoers: `/path/to/buildslave/smoketest-*/build/feeds/meshbox/docker/make-tun.sh`
+- allow in /etc/sudoers: `/path/to/buildslave/smoketest/build/openwrt/feeds/meshbox/docker/make-tun.sh`
-- `qemu-utils`